OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-01.md

 ## Genesis 1:27

-So God created mankind in His own image, in the image of God He created them; male and female He created them.
+So God fashioned mankind in His own image, in the image of God He created them; male and female He created them.

 ## Genesis 1:28